opengovsg/engineering-practices/security/vulnerabilities.md

 ### SAST remediation standards

-OGP engineers expected to adhere to the following standards for static analysis and dependency upgrades:
+OGP engineers are expected to adhere to the following standards for static analysis and dependency upgrades:

 - Critical/High - issues to be *triaged* within 7 calendar days
 - Medium/Low - issues to be *triaged* within 14 calendar days